koze2totwo/agro-mind-grow/README.md

 - 🐛 Reporting bugs and issues
 - 💡 Suggesting new features
 - 🤝 Contributing to the codebase
-- 📢 Sharing with the community
+- 📢 Sharin with the community

 ---